 |Postgraduate||13 April 2022||27 April 2022||12 May 2022|

 Paying Tuition Fees

-Please be aware that the disbursement date is when the University receives the funds from the US Department of Education.
-The University will process the payment, deducting any tuition fees and University accommodation fees due for that period, and transfer the remainder to your nominated bank account in GBP (£) within 10 working days.
+Please be aware that the actual disbursement date is when the University receives the funds from the US Department of Education and applies them to your student record.
+The University will process the payment, deducting any tuition fees and University accommodation fees due for that period, where applicable, and transfer the remainder to your nominated bank account in GBP (£) within 10 working days.

 During the disbursement process, your Federal Loan will be converted to GBP (£) and currency conversion costs will apply.
 Therefore, the actual amount the University will receive for each disbursement will vary, as it will be dependent on the exchange rate on that date.

 For Federal Loan payments to be processed as efficiently as possible, we recommend that you open a UK bank account.
 For further information, please see the Student Support Service’s guide on opening a UK bank account.
 Please ensure you email the Finance Office with your nominated bank account details before your first disbursement date.
 If you are using an overseas bank account, please make sure your bank accepts foreign transfers and be aware that you could receive less money than you expect due to the exchange rates in the dates of conversions.